Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• The average days below previous high over 5 years of iPath Series B S&P 500 VIX Mid-Term Futures ETN is 558 days, which is greater, thus worse compared to the benchmark SPY (123 days) in the same period.
+• Looking at the average days below previous high of 578 days in the last 5 years of iPath Series B S&P 500 VIX Mid-Term Futures ETN, we see it is relatively greater, thus worse in comparison to the benchmark SPY (122 days)

 Performance (YTD)